18F/guides/content/brand/images.md

 ---
 ## Representing humans

-In order to represent a diverse spectrum of human experiences, we’ve adopted an illustration style called *18F Folks*.
+In order to represent a more diverse spectrum of human experiences, we’ve adopted an illustration style called *18F Folks*.

 *18F Folks* is based on Pablo Stanley’s open-source library [Open Peeps](https://www.openpeeps.com/).
 These are great for showing emotion and to represent anonymous user groups.